carlobeckmann2602/beat-bar/README.md

 4. **OPTIONAL** The Beatbar Analyzer Tool
 - Requires npm to be installed

-After you performed all the Steps below, you should be able to find the beat.bar at you local machine runnung on http://localhost:3002
+After you performed all the Steps below, you should be able to find the beat.bar at you local machine running on http://localhost:3002.

-To start using the beat.bar, accept the technical requirements and then select a mood (in the top left) to load a playlist.
+To start using the beat.bar, accept the technical requirements you are prompted with, and then select a mood (in the top left) to load a playlist.
 Afterward you can press the play button in the bottom control button bar.

 # Django Server